opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~~~~
  |Target_Spot|

-Creates in the selected column a light spot whose size and color can be set respectively with the Width and Height values, and the Red, Green, Blue and Alpha values.
+Creates a new column/layer containing a light spot whose size and color can be set respectively with the Width and Height values, and the Red, Green, Blue and Alpha values.
 The direction of the spot can be set by defining the Distance of the light from the table and the Angle between the light spot direction and the table.
 The Decay, that is the decrease of the light intensity according to the distance from table, can be controlled as well.

 .. _matte: